Swami Vivekananda: Meeting Ramakrishna

 Narendra's father's sudden death in 1884 left the family bankrupt; creditors began demanding the repayment of loans, and relatives threatened to evict the family from their ancestral home.
-Narendra, once a son of a well-to-do family, became one of the poorest students in his college.
-He unsuccessfully tried to find work and questioned God's existence, but found solace in Ramakrishna and his visits to Dakshineswar increased.
+Once the son of a well-to-do family, Narendra became one of the poorest students in his college.
+His attempts to find work were unsuccessful.
+He questioned God's existence, but found solace in Ramakrishna, and his visits to Dakshineswar increased.

-One day, Narendra requested Ramakrishna to pray to goddess Kali for their family's financial welfare.
-Ramakrishna instead suggested him to go to the temple himself and pray.
-Following Ramakrishna's suggestion, he went to the temple thrice, but failed to pray for any kind of worldly necessities and ultimately prayed for true knowledge and devotion from the goddess.
-Narendra gradually grew ready to renounce everything for the sake of realising God, and accepted Ramakrishna as his Guru.
+One day, Narendra asked Ramakrishna to pray to the goddess Kali for his family's financial welfare.
+Ramakrishna instead suggested he go to the temple himself and pray.
+Narendra went to the temple three times, but did not pray for any kind of worldly necessities.
+He ultimately prayed for true knowledge and devotion from the goddess.
+He gradually became ready to renounce everything for the sake of realising God, and accepted Ramakrishna as his Guru.

-In 1885, Ramakrishna developed throat cancer, and was transferred to Calcutta and (later) to a garden house in Cossipore.
+In 1885, Ramakrishna developed throat cancer.
+He was transferred to Calcutta and then to a garden house in Cossipore.
 Narendra and Ramakrishna's other disciples took care of him during his last days, and Narendra's spiritual education continued.
 At Cossipore, he experienced Nirvikalpa samadhi.
 Narendra and several other disciples received ochre robes from Ramakrishna, forming his first monastic order.
 He was taught that service to men was the most effective worship of God.
-Ramakrishna asked him to care of the other monastic disciples, and in turn asked them to see Narendra as their leader.
-Ramakrishna died in the early-morning hours of 16 August 1886 in Cossipore.
+Ramakrishna asked him to take care of the other monastic disciples, and likewise asked them to see Narendra as their leader.
+Ramakrishna died in the early morning hours of 16 August 1886 in Cossipore.

 Founding of Ramakrishna Math

-After Ramakrishna's death, his devotees and admirers stopped supporting his disciples.
-Unpaid rent accumulated, and Narendra and the other disciples had to find a new place to live.
+After Ramakrishna's death, support from devotees and admirers diminished.
+Unpaid rent accumulated, forcing Narendra and the other disciples to look for a new place to live.
 Many returned home, adopting a Grihastha (family-oriented) way of life.
 Narendra decided to convert a dilapidated house at Baranagar into a new math (monastery) for the remaining disciples.
-Rent for the Baranagar Math was low, raised by "holy begging" (mādhukarī).
-The math became the first building of the Ramakrishna Math: the monastery of the monastic order of Ramakrishna.
-Narendra and other disciples used to spend many hours in practicing meditation and religious austerities every day.
-Narendra later reminisced about the early days of the monastery:
+Rent for the Baranagar Math was low, and was raised by mādhukarī (holy begging).
+It became the first building of the Ramakrishna Math, the monastery of the monastic order of Ramakrishna.
+Narendra and other disciples used to spend many hours practicing meditation and religious austerities every day.
+Narendra recalled the early days of practice in the monastery:

 In 1887, Narendra compiled a Bengali song anthology named Sangeet Kalpataru with Vaishnav Charan Basak.
-Narendra collected and arranged most of the songs of this compilation, but could not finish the work of the book for unfavourable circumstances.
+Narendra collected and arranged most of the songs in this compilation, but unfavourable circumstances prevented its completion.

 Monastic vows

-In December 1886, the mother of Baburam invited Narendra and his other brother monks to Antpur village.
-Narendra and the other aspiring monks accepted the invitation and went to Antpur to spend a few days.
-In Antpur, on the Christmas Eve of 1886, Narendra and eight other disciples took formal monastic vows.
+In December 1886, the mother of one of the monks, Baburam, invited Narendra and his brother monks to Antpur village.
+In Antpur, on the Christmas Eve of 1886, the 23 year old Narendra and eight other disciples took formal monastic vows at the Radha Gobinda Jiu temple.
 They decided to live their lives as their master lived.
-Narendranath took the name "Swami Vivekananda".